dekuNukem/exixe/buying_nixie_tubes.md

 For IN-14 tubes, I recommend buying new ones if you can afford it.
 If not, used ones work too but you do need to buy a few more than you need in case of duds.

-IN-12 tubes are cheap enough that there is no reason to buy used ones at all.
-It has 2 variants: IN-12A and IN-12B.
-They are exactly the same except IN-12B has a left decimal point.
+IN-12 tubes are cheap enough that there are no reason to buy used ones at all.
+Its 2 variants IN-12A and IN-12B are exactly the same except IN-12B has a left decimal point.
 Both work with exixe12 modules.

 ## Handling Nixie tubes

 They are made of glass, so don't break them.
 They also have mercury vapor in them, so really don't break them.

 Nixie tubes use a tiny amount of power and don't run hot at all, so it's alright to touch the glass while they are running.
-You can use rubbing rubbing alcohol and paper towel to clean the glass, although the alcohol might take the markings off.
+You can use rubbing alcohol and paper towel to clean the glass, although the alcohol might take the markings off.